This article goes out to every art lover who is also crazy about movies. In a more specific dedication, to rom-com lovers everywhere! Picture this:...

-In Woody Allen’s 2011 film, Midnight in Paris, Owen Wilson plays a nostalgic screenwriter who somehow finds himself transported back in time to 1920s Paris… a time period which Owen’s character, Gil Pender, deems a “golden age of thinking.”
+In Woody Allen’s 2011 film, Midnight in Paris, Owen Wilson plays a nostalgic screenwriter who somehow finds himself transported back in time to 1920s Paris… A time period which Wilson’s character, Gil Pender, deems a “golden age of thinking.”
 Within his time traveling, Gil is introduced to the important writers, musicians, and artists of the City of Love.

 Among the greats that we have come to know and love, are the Fitzgeralds, both F. Scott and Zelda, Hemingway, Gertrude Stein, Dali, and Picasso.
 The air of these characters’ portrayal is what drives the movie as whimsical yet historical.
-Let’s start with artists from the 1920s.
+Let’s start with artists in Midnight in Paris from the 1920s.

 When it comes to films such as Midnight in Paris, one must approach the character portrayal and story-line with a grain of salt.
 The overall genres of the film are comedy, drama, and romance.
 With that in mind, and also taking into consideration the rest of Allen’s filmography, we must ask ourselves if his representation of the famous artists and writers is mostly exaggerated or is it based on truth?
 Can it be both?
 And how does that play to his advantage?
 And is the combination of these what makes it one of my favorite films of our generation?
 Quite possibly.

-Midnight in Paris, 1920s: Adrien Brody’s depiction of the surrealist artist is entertaining.
+Adrien Brody’s depiction of the Surrealist artist is entertaining.
 Lest we forget the line, “I see…a rhinoceros!”, Allen’s direction and Brody’s depiction of the eccentric man allowed for an over-the-top representation, and it is safe to say that if they had reigned themselves in too tightly, this particular character could have fallen flat.

-Real life: Adrien Brody locked in those crazy eyes!
-Dali was a man known for his crazy antics and personality.
-His art was larger than life, filled with imagination and odd themes…melting clocks, deserts, and overall psychoanalytical themes.
+Adrien Brody locked in those crazy eyes!
+Salvador Dali was a man known for his crazy antics and personality.
+His art was larger than life, filled with imagination and odd themes… Melting clocks, deserts, and overall psychoanalytical themes.
 His works are as theatrical as he was in real life!

-Midnight in Paris, 1920s: In the film, Matisse is portrayed by French actor Yves-Antione Spoto.
+In the film, Henri Matisse is portrayed by French actor Yves-Antione Spoto.
 His role in the film is a rather marginal one.

-Midnight in Paris, 1920s: Tom Cordier’s scene in the film is short-lived but memorable.
-He is depicted as being serious and philosophical, compared to Dali’s over the top attitude towards life, with whom he shares a scene.
+Tom Cordier’s scene in the film is short-lived but memorable.
+He is depicted as being serious and philosophical, compared to Dali’s over-the-top attitude towards life, with whom he shares a scene.

-There are several artists that appear after Gil and Adriana experience another time jump… this time into the height of the Moulin Rouge in Paris in the 19th century, where they meet Henri de Toulouse-Lautrec, Edgar Degas, and Paul Gauguin.
-Let’s keep them for another artcile.
+There are several artists in Midnight in Paris that appear after Gil and Adriana experience another time jump… This time into the height of the Moulin Rouge in Paris in the 19th century, where they meet Henri de Toulouse-Lautrec, Edgar Degas, and Paul Gauguin.
+Let’s keep them for another article.